AkshayPatil1994/riskMap/README.md

 - Place the `windRose.dat` file in `constant` directory with the file contents such that the total number of snapshots are equal to the elements in the data file.
 - Run `riskMap`

+## A case for urban fluid dynamics applications

+- This utility was mainly designed to compute the directional averages and risk when simulating steady-RANS with multiple wind-incidences.
+Consequently, this would need some sort of a data-reduction/averaging methodology, thus we wrote the riskMap utility.
+- Say all your 3D snapshots are stored in a directory as `results/fields_5`, `results/fields_10`, and so on until `results/fields_360`, corresponding to the 3D snapshots at various wind incidence angles.
+- Now you can use `copyresults4riskmap.sh` to copy only the `U` and `k` parameters to time directories.
+- Run the `riskMap` utility and the results will be stored in `endTime + deltaT` directory.
+- Example, each directory will have its own binary risk map while the averaged risk ($\mathcal{P}_r$), wind-rose averaged velocity ($\overline{U}_a$) and TKE ($\overline{k}_a$) will be stored in a directory `365` when using an angular resolution of $\Delta \theta = 5^{\circ}$.

 ### This code was written listening to the wonderful album `Àmr` by Ihsahn